kodkoder/pforcs-problem-sheet/README.md

 ##  Week 7 - Extra Task
 ### Task:
-Store the URLs as a Dictionary object in the list with the resource and parameter names and values separated out eg
+Store the URLs as a Dictionary object in the list with the resource and parameter names and values separated out.

 ### Code:
 [extract_url_to_dict.py](https://github.com/kodkoder/pforcs-problem-sheet/blob/main/extract_url_to_dict.py)